Russia says it's withdrawing troops from key Ukrainian city

 In recent months, Ukraine used U.S.-supplied HIMARS rocket launchers to hit a key bridge on the Dnieper in Kherson and a large dam upstream that is also used as a crossing point.
 The strikes forced Russia to rely on pontoons and ferries that Ukraine also targeted.

-Russia wanted to hold onto Kherson and other areas west of the Dnieper so it could press an offensive to Mykolaiv and Odesa and sever Ukraine’s access to the Black Sea.
-Such a move would damage Ukraine’s economy and enable Moscow to build a land corridor to the separatist Transnistria region of Moldova, home to a major Russian military base.
+Russia wanted to hold onto Kherson and other positions west of the Dnieper so it could press an offensive to other areas and sever Ukraine’s access to the Black Sea.
+That would damage Ukraine’s economy and enable Moscow to build a land corridor to the separatist Transnistria region of Moldova, home to a major Russian military base.

-The loss of Kherson could see painful consequences for Putin: more criticism of Russia’s military command from the country’s hawks, as well as a further decline in morale among the armed forces and stronger opposition to his troop mobilization.
-Abroad, China and India could see it as a sign of the Kremlin’s weakness when it needs their support in the face of crippling Western sanctions.
+The loss of Kherson could see painful consequences for Russian President Vladimir Putin: more criticism of Russia’s military command from the country’s hawks, a further decline in troop morale and stronger opposition to his troop mobilization.
+Abroad, China and India could see the loss as a sign of the Kremlin’s weakness when it needs their support in the face of crippling Western sanctions.

+Other Kremlin setbacks have included a chaotic and mistake-ridden troop mobilization, a weapons shortage, inadequate clothing and other supplies for troops, poor troop training and morale, a growing international sanctions campaign against Russia, and increased Western advanced weapons supplies to Putin’s enemy.

 The Russian retreat announcement came as villages and towns in Ukraine saw more heavy fighting and shelling Wednesday.